 Christobel Munson (Chair)

 In 1994, with her partner, she co-founded a 46ha, 12-home community outside Bangalow.
-The couple live in a passive solar designed home, generating energy from a 10kW ground-mounted PV array, excess sold to Enova.
+The couple live in a passive solar designed home, generating energy for their home, office and electric vehicle (a Kona Highlander) from a 10kW ground-mounted PV array, excess sold to Enova.
 They import and distribute a range of vegetarian health foods through their company Transocean Investments.

-Christobel writes regularly for The Bangalow Herald and is an active member of the Bangalow Parklands team.
+Christobel writes regularly for The Bangalow Herald and is an active member of the Bangalow Parklands team and the Northern Rivers Intentional Communities (NRIC) group.
 She escapes to her lush wild sub-tropical garden as needed, growing herbs, spices, nuts and fruit.

 Katrina Shields (Deputy Chair)